Dr. Baya Mebarek, Registered Marriage, Family Therapist (CA LIC: MFC-48379)

 Through my 15 years of counseling experience and my own life experiences, you will find it, as client, easy to connect and build trust with me.
 Likewise, I have had the opportunity to work in different countries and with a wide range of people.
 From this experience, you will benefit from a grounded and broadened perspective for individuals (adults and children), couples and families.
 For your convenience, I am both fluent in English and French and can also speak conversational level Spanish.

 I hold a Doctorate in Psychology with a specialization in Marriage and Family Therapy.
-I also earned a Masters in Marriage and Family Therapy and am trained in clinical hypnosis, with an emphasis in treating depression.
-I have additionally been trained in grief therapy and am a certified positive discipline parenting educator and a certified alcohol and drug abuse counselor.
+I am also certified in clinical hypnosis by the American Society of Clinical Hypnosis, with an emphasis in treating anxiety and depression.
+I am a certified positive discipline parenting educator, a certified alcohol and drug abuse counselor, certified in grief therapy, and certified in psychology of the web.
 Prior to entering the field of psychology, I was a licensed pharmacist and have extensive knowledge and understanding of medications and their various effects.

-Additionally, my time is spent as an Adjunct Professor at Alliant International University (AIU) in both the Masters and the Doctoral Marriage and Family Therapy programs.
-I have been teaching courses on couples’ therapy, family system theories, chemical dependency and the family, biological aspects of behavior and psychopharmacology.
-This position allows me to stay up to date on the latest research findings regarding the effectiveness of mental health treatments and strategies.
+Additionally, I taught as an Adjunct Professor at Alliant International University (AIU) in both the Masters and the Doctoral Marriage and Family Therapy programs.
+I taught courses on couples’ therapy, family system theories, chemical dependency and the family, biological aspects of behavior and psychopharmacology.
+I stay up to date on the latest research findings regarding the effectiveness of mental health treatments and strategies.

 My personal Doctoral research focused on the effects of chronic illness on couples’ relationships and the family dynamics.
 I worked on formulating positive methods for protecting the family and promoting a healthy approach to handling such illness in the family setting.